Last Updated on April 12, 2026

 A Disney Resort Line monorail train

-How to Get There
+How to Get to Tokyo DisneySea

 There is no fixed timetable; instead, the monorail runs every few minutes, so you never have to wait long.
 The monorail is automated, so even though there is a conductor at the very back, you can find observation seats at the front with a great view.
 Also, when there is a special event, you might spot one of the limited-edition “wrapped” trains featuring colorful decorations.

 Since the monorail runs along an elevated track, you can enjoy various views, from the vast ocean to the enchanting park landscape.
-I’ve seen it myself—the “cone art” in the large parking lot!
+I’ve seen it myself—the “cone art” in the large parking lot.
 If you’re lucky, you might see staff arranging red traffic cones to create giant Disney characters, so be sure to look closely as you pass by.

 Just after entering the park, I found the band performing on a stage right in front of me.
 Even before I had fully started my day, the lively music completely captivated me, and I couldn’t help but stop and listen for a while.
 After passing through the tunnel leading to the main area, I stopped at Mamma Biscotti’s Bakery on my right to enjoy a relaxing morning before heading to the attractions.